 In addition to using Japanese trainsets, the project involves two international partners.
 An Italian civil-engineering contractor, Salini Impregilo, will do the design work.
 The firm that operates Spain’s high-speed trains, RENFE, will be the system operator.

-It expects to clear both hurdles this summer.
 Then it’s off to the races--and the start of a new era in U.S. transportation.